 - Must provide true and accurate information concerning his or her criminal background.
 Any information provided by the candidate that is determined to be false or inaccurate will be grounds to deny entry, drop enrollment or invoke sanctions under Student’s Rules of Conduct.

 - Provide the school director with evidence if the student has ever been charged or convicted of any crime civilian or military.

-- Candidates cannot have any felony or major misdemeanors convictions.
+- Candidates cannot have any felony or major misdemeanor convictions.

-- Candidates must have taken the reading component of a nationally standardized test within one year prior to admission and have scored at or above the tenth grave level or the equivalent.
+- Candidates must have taken the reading component of a nationally standardized test within one year prior to admission and have scored at or above the tenth-grade level or the equivalent.

 - Must be twenty (20) years of age on the day of the final State Comprehensive Exam.

 - Provide the school director a current state-mandated medical questionnaire and medical examination report.